 French said Yotes head coach Janis Beal called her the day before Rigby’s opening round 5A state tournament game in February and she made her visit the week before spring break in March.
 She described the private Caldwell NAIA school as a good fit.

-“I really loved the coaches and I also really loved the campus and just how nice it was,” French said Tuesday evening by phone.
+“I really loved the coaches and I also really loved the campus and just how nice it was,” French said.
 “I played with the girls and they were really nice and welcoming.”